zchyde/brooklinebooksmith.com/_events/2016-08/colleen-hoover-it-ends-with-us.md

 ---

-Join us for the launch of #1&nbsp;*New York Times*&nbsp;bestselling author Colleen Hoover’s latest novel.
-Combining a captivating romance with a cast of all-too-human characters,&nbsp;*It Ends With Us*&nbsp;is an unforgettable tale of love that comes at the ultimate price.
+Join us for the launch of #1 *New York Times* bestselling author Colleen Hoover’s latest novel.
+Combining a captivating romance with a cast of all-too-human characters, *It Ends With Us* is an unforgettable tale of love that comes at the ultimate price.

-Preorder *It Ends with Us* to get preferred seating and a special gift at our eventbrite at [brooklinebooksmith.eventbrite.com](http://www.eventbrite.com/o/brookline-booksmith-9828389483)
+Preorder tickets to this event are sold out, but standing room will be provided and everyone is welcome to come get their book signed.